![]() |

 2:45 – 3:45

-World Resource Institute – Transitioning to Electric Buses – Successful Projects
+World Resources Institute – Transitioning to Electric Buses – Lessons Learned From the Field

 Saratoga Ballroom